SiGiL-Cpp/CppCraft/pages/05-processing.md

 that box: the original in the drawer, the copy on the desk, and 3 copies in the L-cache containers.

-At the desk, the apprentice places the box over on of the stone vessel, and opens a special trap door below the ingredients the instruction specified.
+At the desk, the apprentice places the box over one of the stone vessel, and opens a special trap door below the ingredients the instruction specified.

 And toss the box in the furnace.